 How well do you know the North East?
-Test your local knowledge with our latest North East-themed quiz?
+Test your local knowledge with our latest History of North East England quiz?

 1. Which North East town has a name that means ‘stag island pool’?

 2. A collection of artefacts stored in old army camp huts at Brancepeth near Durham became the basis for which famous North East institution and great day out founded in 1970?

 3. Where would you find the famous Barter Books book store and what purpose did the building it occupies originally serve?

 4. What is the name of the Sunderland-born author of the Horrible Histories series of children’s books?

 5. By what name of Viking origin are waterfalls usually known in Teesdale?